UBC-MDS/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 - Firefox comes preinstalled with Ubuntu, so there is not need to download anything.
 - To install Chrome, go to [https://www.google.com/chrome/](https://www.google.com/chrome/), click on "Download Chrome" choose the deb-file, download it to your computer and click on the downloaded file to install it.

-> Note that if you select "open with" and try to open the file directly with the Ubuntu Software app instead of downloading it first, the software app might complain that the file is not supported.
+> **Note:** If you select "open with" and try to open the file directly with the Ubuntu Software app instead of downloading it first, the software app might complain that the file is not supported.

 ## Password manager